Wau, South Sudan: Population

 The population of Wau is ethnically diverse.
 Most of the inhabitants are Luo and Fertit, as the town lies on the tribal boundary between these two peoples.
 Furthermore, minorities belonging to the Dinka of Marial Baai, peoples can be found in Wau.
 Due to its diversity, Wau has repeatedly suffered from ethnic violence.

 Demographics

-In 2008, Wau was the third-largest city in South Sudan, by population, behind national capital Juba and Malakal, in Upper Nile State.
+In 2008, Wau was the third-largest city in South Sudan, by population, behind the national capital Juba and Malakal, in Upper Nile State.
 At that time, the estimated population of the city of Wau was about 128,100.
-In 2011, the city's population was estimated at about 151,320.
+In 2011, the city's population was estimated at 151,320.

 Religion

 Its Cathedral of St. Mary (built 1905, before the erection of the former Apostolic Prefecture of Bahr el-Ghazal) is the episcopal see of the Roman Catholic Diocese of Wau, which serves the province's religious majority.

 Economy

-Wau is a vibrant economic center by the standards of the newly established Republic of South Sudan, and serves as hub for trade between Darfur, Bahr al Ghazal, and Equatoria.
+Wau is a vibrant economic center by the standards of the newly established Republic of South Sudan, and serves as a hub for trade between Darfur, Bahr al Ghazal, and Equatoria.
 The major contributors to the local economy include: